Quetzaly88/PP5-Real_Honey/README.md

       All product images and user-uploaded files are now safely stored and served via Cloudinary.
       This choice ensured a faster, simpler, and more reliable deployment for the project's timeline and technical requirements.

+   13.3 LIGHTHOUSE WARNINGS
+      As the project is almost in the last stage, the lighthouse was performed.
+      There were issues like "The page was loaded over HTTPS, but requested an insecure element..."
+         - SECURE=True in CLOUDINARY_STORAGE settings was written.
+         - command grep -r "http://" showed all the http:// still left in the project.
+            Most of the http:// were located in .venv so I just ignore those.

 **14. Resources for Project Development**